Easy Sweet and Sour Chicken

 scooping some sweet and sour chicken with a fork

-Maybe it’s due to my laziness on weeknights or constantly running out of time, but I almost never want to spend time frying the chicken first, then cooking it with sauce.
-For that reason, I’ve been making this simplified version of sweet and sour chicken for years, and the whole family loves it!
+Maybe it’s due to my exhaustion on weeknights or constantly running out of time, but I almost never want to spend time frying the chicken first, then cooking it with sauce.
+I also don’t really make alot of fried food because of extra time and for health reasons.
+That is why I’ve been making this healthier and lighter version of sweet and sour chicken for years, and the whole family loves it!

 So if you’re feeling like you want to skip the frying step, or if you want to make sweet and sour chicken a bit healthier, this is the version for you!